Ring-necked-duck, Pato collares, Aythia collaris

 Breeding:

-Ring-necked ducks typically breed in the boreal forests of North America, rather than Colombia.
+Ring-necked Ducks breed in the boreal forests of North America, rather than Colombia.
 They construct nests in dense vegetation near water bodies.
 Females lay a clutch of about 8-10 eggs, and both parents participate in incubation and caring for the young.

-Ring-necked ducks are considered rare or occasional visitors to Colombia.
+Ring-necked Ducks are considered rare or occasional visitors to Colombia.
 They are not known to breed in the country.
-In terms of conservation status, they are generally regarded as a species of least concern as populations are stable across their wide geographic range.
+In terms of conservation status, they are regarded as a species of least concern as populations are stable across their wide geographic range.

 Distribution